Aldiko

 Aldiko is an e-book reader application for the Android and iOS operating systems.

+Description

 It supports the EPUB format for digital publications and incorporates facilities for browsing online catalogs on thousands of books (including thousands of free public domain work) and downloading them directly into the user's personal library.
 The application features a bookshelf-like user interface that lets user navigate their collection of eBooks.
 It also provides a customizable reading experience through configurable font and background color, font size and type, margin size, display brightness, page turn mode, etc. Additionally, the application allows users to import their own books to read them on the go.
 Aldiko does not support font embedding.